dalhundal/sky-remote/README.md

 #sky-remote

 A NodeJS module for sending remote control commands to a Sky TV box.
+Works with Sky+HD and SkyQ.

 ## Usage